cloudedseal/blog/content/blog/java-thread.md

   `LockSupport.park()` and `unpark()` are implemented using OS-specific primitives:
   - On Linux: Uses `futex` (fast userspace mutex).
   - On Windows: Uses `WaitOnAddress` or `Condition Variables`.
-  - These mechanisms allow threads to `sleep/wakeup` efficiently, managed by the OS scheduler.
+  - These mechanisms allow threads to `sleep/wakeup` efficiently, `managed by the OS scheduler`.

 - **Context Switching**:
   When a thread is parked, the OS scheduler `removes` it from the `runnable queue`.
   When unparked, it is `re-added` to the queue, triggering a context switch if necessary.

 ### **Example: `ReentrantLock` and AQS**